razor-network/docs/README.md

-# Razor network documentation
+# Razor Network documentation

 (De)centralised repository for documentation about Razor decentralised oracle network.

 Using markdown syntax.\
-Serve using mkdocs serve
+Serve using `mkdocs serve`